Virtual Introductory Interviews

 Program Aims

-- Demonstrate a high level of professional responsibility, dedication, skill and maturity to practice in an oncology clinical environment.
+- Demonstrate a high level of professional responsibility, dedication, skill, and maturity to practice in an oncology clinical environment.

-- Clearly, concisely, effectively, and appropriately communicate, both verbally and in writing, with health care professionals and with patients.
+- Clearly, concisely, effectively, and appropriately communicate, both verbally and in writing, with health care professionals and patients.

 - Develop a skill set of practice that assures competent practice in a variety of oncology settings.